robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 Once the user opens the email message and clicks on the verification link, the token will be available as query parameter of the page that does the verification.

-<a href="https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams" target="_blank">query parameters -> https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams</a>
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams" target="_blank">MDN reference query parameters -> https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams</a>

 If the token that is received as query parameter on the verification page is the same as the token that was created during sign up of the new user in the database, we can be sure that the user opened the email message and clicked on the verification link.